xiaotiantiantian/SlowLifeGUI/readme.md

 After a look of the source code, I found the Cell.toString also have a useless loop.

+Here is how I modified the functions below.
 ###1.1 Cell.toString
 It just build a long string with all "X" or all "." and return the first char of the string, then I modifed it to just return the "X" or "."
 ###1.2 Cell.\<init\>